 The bubble blowers reached beneath my smile and touched the serenity of a child, lost in an abrasive world.
 With every bubble they blew in my direction, a sense of exhilaration ran through every single nerve of my mind, and soul.
 Boundless joy, entwined with an act of kindness and recognition.

-The Glorious Touch of Unexpected Royal Affair
+The Glorious Touch of Royalty

 The next in line, was a serendipitous meeting with the Military officers, near the Fish and the Flower market.
 Swayed by their charm, I couldn’t help but, pursue them for a picture.
 The Norwegian Military Band obliged, and even offered for me to hold the Royal Sceptre.
 A Sceptre is a symbolic trinket, by a ruling Monarch, to showcase their invincibility and imperial insignia.